redside100/jackbox-private/README.md

 ## Usage

-This is **NOT** meant to be used in any form of serious environment.
-This is an experimental testing server, and there is no way to safely configure a web browser to connect to this server currently.

-1. `npm install ws` to install the WebSockets NodeJS module.
+1. `npm install`
-2. Generate a TLS certificate for the web server to use.
+2. Generate a TLS certificate for the web server to use (replace localhost.crt and localhost.key)
-3. Edit the top of `johnbox.js` to change accessibleHost to a host accessible by all players (e.g. public IP)
-    * This host must have a valid identity in the TLS certificate generated above
-4. `node johnbox` to start the server.
+3. `npm run startv1`
-5. Redirect the game to connect to your server. `jbg.config.jet` in each minigame folder has a `serverUrl` parameter.
+4. Redirect the game to connect to your server. `jbg.config.jet` in each minigame folder has a `serverUrl` parameter.